Introduction

 E.g. Exception thrown at point of dispose contains:

-Expected value to be 10, but found 5.
+Expected value to be 100, but found 95 (difference of -5).

 Expected string to be "Expected" with a length of 8, but "Actual" has a length of 6, differs near "Act" (index 0).